Prince Harry clarifies relationship with Camilla amid claims she was ‘the villain’

 The Duke of Sussex, who is said to make a number of surprising claims about the Queen Consort in his upcoming memoir Spare, addressed his current relationship with his stepmother during an interview with Good Morning America’s Michael Strahan on Monday 9 January.

 “And she had a reputation, or an image, to rehabilitate.
-And whatever conversations happened, whatever deals or trading was made right at the beginning, she was led to believe that that would be the best way of doing it,” Harry said.
+Whatever conversations happened, whatever deals or trading was made right at the beginning, she was led to believe that that would be the best way of doing it,” Harry said.

 As for his relationship with Camilla now, the duke told Strahan that he and his stepmother haven’t spoken “for a long time,” but that he “loves” every member of his family despite their differences.